YanTic/YanTic/README.md

 <!--  <p><img align="right" src="https://media1.tenor.com/m/PBcGjKppnacAAAAd/pixel-art.gif" width="400" height="560" alt="" /></p> -->
 <h3 align="center">👨‍💻 WHOAMI</h3>
   <p>
-    I'm a Systems and Computer Engineering Student with a strong passion for cloud computing and a solid background in software development, microservices, APIs and Databases.
+    I'm a Systems and Computer Engineer with a strong passion for cloud computing and a solid background in software development, microservices, APIs and Databases.
 Proficient in Java and Golang, with hands-on experience in technologies such as Spring Boot, Angular, Docker, AWS.
 With excellent problem-solving, adaptability and collaboration skills.
 English proficiency at B2 level.
 Seeking to apply technical expertise in a